 How does freight apply to ecommerce order fulfillment?

 When working with a 3PL for order fulfillment, ecommerce businesses use freight shipping to send inventory to the 3PL’s fulfillment centers.
-Many 3PLs help their clients book freight shipments with external providers, as well as walk them through the necessary shipping and receiving processes as well as freight shipping rates to ensure that inventory arrives at the fulfillment center safe and sound.
+Many logistic service providers help their clients book freight shipments with external providers, as well as walk them through the necessary shipping and receiving processes as well as freight shipping rates to ensure that inventory arrives at the fulfillment center safe and sound.

 For example, ShipBob is a 3PL that stores inventory and provides retail fulfillment services for online sellers of all sizes.
 ShipBob partners with freight experts and can help clients book freight shipments from around the globe.
 From international fulfillment needs to nearby shipping, ShipBob can help ecommerce businesses scale their operations in the US, Canada, and Europe and through discounted rates.